csmcallister/fed-a11y/README.md

 [Download a snapshot of the data](https://www.feda11y.com/data) as JSON and place it at `feda11y/static/data.json`.

-Now make a dummy file for the historical data called `feda11y/static/hist.json` and put this in it:
+Now make a dummy file for the historical data called `feda11y/static/hist.json` and put something like this in it:

 ```json
 [{"2020-03-09": 0.2}, {"2020-03-16": 0.3}, {"2020-03-23": 0.4}, {"2020-03-30": 0.5}]
 ```

+These files are normally pulled from cloud storage with each deploy, so it's imperative you recreate them locally before continuing.

 ### Run the Tests